ar-io/docs/docs/src/glossary.md

 ## **Protocol Balance**:

-The primary sink and source of IO tokens circulating through the AR.IO Network.
+The primary sink and source of ARIO tokens circulating through the AR.IO Network.
 This balance is akin to a central vault or wallet programmatically encoded into the network’s smart contract from which ArNS revenue is accumulated and incentive rewards are distributed.

 ## **Protocol Rewards**:

-IO Token incentive rewards distributed by the protocol to the network’s eligible users and gateway operators.
+ARIO Token incentive rewards distributed by the protocol to the network’s eligible users and gateway operators.

 ## **Public Key**: